thisjt/thisjt.github.io/src/content/b/bmpr.md

 ---
-title: "Retrospective - BMP Application"
+title: 'Retrospective - BMP Application'
 description: "Things that I've learned throughout the experience of developing the Biomed Pharmacy - IMPOSS application."
-pubDate: "Aug 25 2023"
+pubDate: 'Aug 25 2023'
-updatedDate: "Aug 25 2023"
+updatedDate: 'Aug 25 2023'
-heroImage: "/blogassets/portfolio7.png"
+heroImage: '/blogassets/portfolio7.png'
 ---

 It has quite been a journey from the concept of creating this application until now.
 It all